vzool/docs/app/admin-guide/permissions.md

 Not shown in the diagram, but worth noting: the Admin role always has _full_ permissions and is not required to explain anything.

-#### Directus Collections
+## App Level

 Below the permissions interface is a toggle to show the Directus system collections.
-These permissions are automatically generated when new roles are created and can be used to control system pages such as: File Library, User Directory, My Activity, etc.
+These permissions are automatically generated when new roles are created and can be used to control certain system pages, such as: File Library, User Directory, and My Activity.

 ::: warning
 Changing the default system permissions can result in unexpected behavior or a completely broken platform.
 The API and App rely on certain data.
 For example, full read permission for `directus_users` is required.
 Only update these values if you know exactly what you're doing.
 :::

+## IP Level

+You can also control access to Directus based on a user's IP address.
+This is useful if you need to limit access to specific offices or locations, provided they have a static IP address.
+Simply add a CSV of IP addresses to limit, or leave blank to not limit.